Making bow strings from plant fibers

 Shaving technique for fleshy leaves

-To perform the ‘Shaving technique’ on a fleshy Sansevieria leaf, the person would hold the leaf at its base in their left hand, while holding a round stick with a sharp carved edge in their right hand.
+To perform the ‘Shaving technique’ on a fleshy Sansevieria leaf, the person would hold the leaf at its base in their left hand while holding a round stick with a sharp carved edge in their right hand.
 The stick’s edge is then pressed towards the leaf using the toes, while the leaf is based on the underside of a flat piece of wood or rock.
-By pulling the leaf repeatedly through the stick’s edge and the base wood with a fluid motion, the epidermis and plant cells are shaved off the fibers.
+The epidermis and plant cells are shaved off the fibers by repeatedly pulling the leaf through the stick’s edge and the base wood with a fluid motion.
 After finishing one side of the leaf, the person turns the remaining plant bundle around and removes the epidermis and cells on the other end.
-Once all the shaving actions are complete, a bundle with clean fibers will remain.
+A bundle with clean fibers will remain once all the shaving actions are complete.

 Pounding- and shaving technique for round or leathery leaves

 Before applying the shaving technique, the fleshy Sansevieria leaf needs to be slightly pounded with a piece of wood.
 Water can be sprinkled on the leaf during pounding to make the fibers more flexible if available.
-The blows however should not be too hard to avoid damaging the fibers.
-When most of the fibers are broken up, the plant bundle can be shaved as described above.
-This will remove the remaining epidermis and plant cells.
-The result will be again bundles of clean fibers.
+The blows, however, should not be too hard to avoid damaging the fibers.
+As described above, the plant bundle can be shaved when most fibers are broken up.
+This will remove the remaining epidermis and plant cells, resulting in bundles of clean fibers again.

 Twisting the string

 It is always a good idea to start with two different lengths of fiber bundles initially.
-This makes it easier to alternate adding new bundles into the string.
-Once the desired string length is reached, the rolled string can be knotted off.
+This makes it easier to alternate adding new bundles to the string.
+The rolled string can be knotted off once the desired string length is reached.

 Some additional remarks should be added to this explanation.
 First, the thickness and density of the string can be influenced by the number of fibers used and the density of rolling, but the basic actions remain the same as described above.
 Second, the rolling action on the upper leg will grab all fibers in the vicinity, which can be painful for newcomers as it may pull out leg hairs.
 Finally, the motions described are for right-handed people, and left-handed people should perform the same actions on the other side.